m0hith/Backdoor-Attacks/README.md

       Attack Success Rate: 100 %

 ### Notes on code execution <a name='code_exec'></a>
-- This code is executed locally due to resource constraints in Google Colab
+- This code is executed locally due to resource constraints in the Google Colab free version.
 - The links to download the dataset and the corresponding files required for code execution are mentioned in the Data(#data) section above.
 Make sure to verify and update the path addresses of clean data, poisoned data, and models, according to the data stored in your system before executing the code.
 - Please use only clean validation data (valid.h5) to design the pruning defense.
 And use test data (test.h5 and bd_test.h5) to evaluate the models.